Updated: Jun 16, 2022

 Yes, you heard that right.

 I've got one recipe in my new cookbook that calls for Velveeta.
 (My mac and cheese, of course!)
 There's been a bit of an outcry about this, and why not?
 It's not the most perfect food around.
-To get that same smooth-melting quality for all your grilled cheese, mexican queso, and mac recipes, did you know you can easily make your own Velveeta at home?
+It's not officially cheese, and has additives so it can just sit on the shelf without refrigeration for months and months.
+Velveeta every once in a while?
+Fine, but why not aspire to greater things?
+So, to get that same smooth-melting quality for all your grilled cheese, Mexican queso, and mac recipes, did you know you can easily make your own Velveeta at home?

 There are quite a few very similar versions of this recipe on the interwebs.
 This is one of the best.
 Thanks to @thebrowneyedbaker for the version below!

 6 tablespoons dry milk powder